Download the NAFLD and NASH: What you Need to Know infographic

-Thursday 9th June is International NASH day.
+Thursday 8th June 2023 is International NASH Day.
 A day to raise awareness of non-alcohol related fatty liver disease (NAFLD) and its more advanced form, non-alcohol related steatohepatitis (NASH), which affect more than 115 million people around the world.
 This is expected to increase to 357 million in the UK.

 Download our publications

 We have lots of information to help you understand NAFLD and NASH.
 From questions to ask your doctor to tips for getting more active, we’re here for you.
 You can download our free publications:

 - Your guide to NAFLD, NASH and fatty liver disease

 - Treating NAFLD with a healthy diet and physical activity